Twitter reverses policy that blocked disputed Joe Biden story | DW | 16.10.2020

 Amid accusations of election interference, the social media giant says it will no longer ban stories featuring hacked revelations after it blocked a report about the alleged emails of Democratic nominee Joe Biden's son.

-Twitter on Friday said it had revised its policy on hacked content after being criticized for blocking a controversial news report about US Democratic presidential candidate Joe Biden.
+Twitter says it has revised its policy on hacked content after being criticized for blocking a controversial news report about US Democratic presidential candidate Joe Biden.

 The social media platform said late Thursday it would, in future, only block stolen information which was posted directly by hackers, and label any other information of questionable provenance.